 The new facility will follow the construction of numerous other car parks over the years at Devil’s Tower Road, Engineer Lane, Theatre Royal, Calpe, Mid-Town, South Pavilion and Eastern Beach.
 Data collected as part of the STTPP has shown that the town centre, especially the southern end of town, is the worst area of Gibraltar in terms of car parking availability with the lowest ratio of car parking spaces to dwellings.
 To this end, this development within Grand Parade will also have a hugely positive impact on the lives of persons who live at the southern end of town.

 The proposal will consist of residential car parking, parking lot paving, pay and display, spaces for sale, lock-up garages for sale, monthly rentals, loading-bays, drop-off bays and spaces for disabled users.
 There will also be a number of commercial units on the ground floor which will face on to the street, bringing new commercial activity to the area.
 The design avoids a blank car park façade precisely as a result of the location of these commercial units.

 The first priority for the sale of car parking spaces and lock-up garages and monthly rentals in this new scheme will be given to residents of Alameda Estate, Trafalgar House and the southern town area in the near vicinity of the proposed new car park aimed to address the traditional existing shortfall of parking.
 You can see that it is explained here on how you can secure your garage.
+Here’s a weblink to view some garage doors.
 The overriding policy is that nobody will be worse off than they are at present.
 This means that the existing number of parking spaces within Grand Parade will be maintained, the distribution of which will be governed by the Residential Parking Scheme as is being developed within the STTPP.
 In keeping with HM Government’s environmental policy this parking facility will be fitted with electrical charging points, making the facility ‘future proof’.